Telecommunication-Telemedia-Assessment/avrateNG/README.md

 Furthermore you also need a player, e.g. for Linux (Ubuntu) or macOS you can use `mpv` (install it via `sudo apt-get install mpv` or `brew install mpv`); for Windows you can use the version that is stored in `thirdparty`.

-## Plotscript
+## Plot script
-For the `generate_plots.py` script you need pandas and seaborn `sudo pip3 install pandas seaborn`. `generate_plots.py` is **experimental**.
+For the `generate_plots.py` script you need pandas and seaborn:

+    pip3 install pandas seaborn

+Note: `generate_plots.py` is **experimental**.

-## First Steps
+## First steps

 Before you should start with your specific processed video files, you should try to run avrateNG.
 If you correctly checkout the repository, everything should work.

-Just start `avrateNG.py` and open http://127.0.0.1:12347/ (prefered browser is Chrome/Chromium, it should work also with Firefox and Edge) in your favorite webbrowser:
+Just start `avrateNG.py` and open http://127.0.0.1:12347/ (preferred browser is Chrome/Chromium, it should work also with Firefox and Edge) in your favorite web browser:

 ```
 ./avrateNG.py